-In this section, we prove the convergence of eigenfunctions and eigenvalues under assumption $(\star)$, hence verifies the assumptions of Proposition \ref{mainthm-FK} in the case of conical singularities.
-In Section \ref{SSConvergeEigen}, we prove the convergence of the leading eigenvalue $\lambda_1(M_t)$, hence verifies assumption (1) of Proposition \ref{mainthm-FK}.
+In this section, we prove the convergence of eigenfunctions and eigenvalues under assumption $(\star)$, and hence verifying the assumptions of Proposition \ref{mainthm-FK} in the case of conical singularities.
+In Section \ref{SSConvergeEigen}, we prove the convergence of the leading eigenvalue $\lambda_1(M_t)$, and hence verifying assumption (1) of Proposition \ref{mainthm-FK}.
 In Section \ref{SSConvergeFunction}, we prove the convergence of the leading eigenfunction.
-In Section \ref{SSSpectralGap}, we prove the spectral gap, hence verifies assumption (2) of Proposition \ref{mainthm-FK}.
+In Section \ref{SSSpectralGap}, we prove the spectral gap, and hence verifying assumption (2) of Proposition \ref{mainthm-FK}.